 With activities like the Roots Forest School available for children and teenagers, too, everyone can join in on the fun.

-Tonnau Tropical Garden Party takes place from 11th – 13th July.
+Tonnau Tropical Garden Party takes place from 10th–12th July.
 You can book your ticket with Ticket Tailor below.

 Escape to the forest

-If you need some mental rest and relaxation, why not take to the tranquil atmosphere of the forest this July?
+If you need some mental rest and relaxation, why not take a trip to the tranquil atmosphere of the forest this July?

-Forest bathing, based on the Japanese practice of Shinrin Yoku, is becoming increasingly popular in the UK, as people experience its rejuvenating benefits.
+Forest bathing, based on the Japanese practice of shinrin-yoku, is becoming increasingly popular in the UK, as people experience its rejuvenating benefits.
 It’s about more than just being in natural environments.
-It encourages people to mindfully engage with the woodland: listening to the crunching of leaves underfoot, breathing in the fresh, earthy scent of pine trees, and noticing the sun peaking through the tree canopies.
+It encourages people to engage with the woodland mindfully: listening to the crunch of leaves underfoot, breathing in the fresh, earthy scent of pine trees, and noticing the sun peeking through the tree canopies.

-Established in 2011, Birmingham Mela is the UK’s biggest South Asian music festival, with an audience now over 50,000.
+Established in 2011, Birmingham Mela is the UK’s biggest South Asian music festival, with an audience of over 50,000.

-Held in Victoria Park, Smethwick, Birmingham, the Mela Asian Music Festival will run over two days from 19th – 20th July.
+Held in Victoria Park, Smethwick, Birmingham, the Mela Asian Music Festival takes place on Sunday, 26th July.

 Over 150 artists will take to the stage – plus, more than 30 food stalls, an arts and crafts village, a children’s funfair, mind-blowing visual arts, and plenty of shopping opportunities will be there to enjoy, too.

-Day tickets are only £3.30, with the opportunity to book VIP, too.
+Day tickets are only £3.30, with the opportunity to book VIP closer to the date, too.
 Head to the official website below.

 Tewkesbury town centre also bustles with associated events, and the streets are lined with dozens of authentic medieval banners for the entire festival.

 Best of all, despite its size and popularity, entry to the festival is free, thanks to a team of hardworking volunteers.
-Tewkesbury Medieval Festival will take place from 12th – 13th July 2025.
+Tewkesbury Medieval Festival will take place from 11th–12th July 2026.
 You can find out more on the official website.

 If you like jazz or just love experiencing new music, then the Edinburgh Jazz and Blues Festival is one to add to your calendar this July.